ABF-QC/Final_Project/README.md

 **Historic Daily Climate Data**

 The historic climate data for downtown Montreal at the weather station McTavish/McGill is available since 1871.
-Our main focus for the analysis and visualitsaion will be on maximum temperature, minimum temperature and precipitation.
+Our main focus for the analysis and visualization will be on maximum temperature, minimum temperature and precipitation.
 While we will focus solely on maximum and minimum temperature in our RNN model.

 </br></br>